adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 ## 1 XOR 1 -> 0
 ```

-## 11. Number of factors of a number.
+## 11. Odd or Even Number of factors of a number.
 Note: In many Questions, we need to find if number of factors of a given number is odd or even.
 Remeber :
 #### Squares have odd number of factors while non squres have an odd number of factors.